 Ejector pin marks are more likely to appear on areas where the pins come into direct contact with the molded part.
 If the ejector pins are improperly sized, positioned, or exert uneven pressure, these marks may become more prominent.
 Additionally, the cooling rate and material type affect how the part reacts during ejection, further influencing the formation of ejector pin marks.

-There are many reasons may cause ejector pin marks, following are the five key reasons.
+There are many reasons that may cause ejector pin marks, and there are several methods to get rid of ejector pin marks.

 Inadequate Cooling During Injection Molding Process

-The material used in the injection molding process has a significant impact on the formation of ejector pin marks.
-Some materials are more prone to deformation during the cooling and ejection phases, while others exhibit better dimensional stability.
 For example, thermoplastic materials with high shrinkage rates are more likely to exhibit ejector pin marks compared to low-shrinkage materials.
 Additionally, the surface finish of the material plays a role—smooth, glossy materials tend to show ejector pin marks more readily than matte or textured materials.
-Understanding the material’s properties can help molders adjust their process to reduce the appearance of these marks.

 Ejector Pin Mark Removal and Mitigation

-If ejector pin marks had appeared on injection molding parts, followng are some tips to remove and mitigate them.
+If ejector pin marks had appeared on injection molding parts, the following are some tips to remove and mitigate them.

 Post-Molding Techniques for Reducing Ejector Pin Marks